Maheshbabu9199/Customer_Churn_Analysis/README.md

 - [Contact](#contact)

 ## Introduction
-Customer Churn Prediction project aims to predict whether a customer will churn or not using machine learning techniques.
-This project utilizes the RandomForest classification algorithm and is built with Python 3.10.
-The web interface for this project is developed using the Streamlit framework, making it easy to interact with the model and visualize results.
+Customer churn prediction is an essential aspect of customer relationship management, helping businesses identify customers who are likely to leave.
+By using machine learning algorithms, specifically the RandomForest classifier, this project aims to predict customer churn with high accuracy.
+The project is implemented in Python 3.10 and utilizes the Streamlit framework to create an interactive web application for users to easily input data and view predictions.
+The modular code structure ensures the project is maintainable and scalable..

 ## Features
 - Predict customer churn using a trained RandomForest model.